Rex Lassalle

-Reginald Andrew Lassalle (born 1945), better known as Rex Lassalle, is an alternative medicine practitioner and former lieutenant in the Trinidad and Tobago Regiment who was a leader of an army mutiny in April 1970 as part of the Black Power Revolution.
+Reginald Andrew Lassalle (26 November 1945 – 13 February 2025), better known as Rex Lassalle, was a Trinidadian alternative medicine practitioner and lieutenant in the Trinidad and Tobago Regiment who was a leader of an army mutiny in April 1970 as part of the Black Power Revolution.

 Early life and education

-Lassalle was born in Belmont, Port of Spain, Trinidad, in 1945 to a middle class Catholic family.
+Lassalle was born in Belmont, Port of Spain, Trinidad, in 1945 to a middle-class Catholic family.
 He attended Belmont Boys Intermediate School and St. Mary's College, Port of Spain.
 Lassalle attended the Royal Military Academy Sandhurst from January 1965 to December 1966.
 Lassalle returned to Trinidad and Tobago where he served as a second lieutenant and later as a lieutenant in the Trinidad and Tobago Regiment.

 At Sandhurst, Lassalle experienced racism and struggled with the underlying mission to maintain the status quo.
 He described his experience of being asked to produce "a written military appreciation of how to wipe out a Mau Mau enclave" as a turning point.
 After leaving the United Kingdom, Lassalle spent three weeks visiting an aunt in New York in the aftermath of the Watts riots and the assassination of Malcolm X. While there, he read Franz Fanon's The Wretched of the Earth, which inspired him to read Fanon's other works.
 Lassalle described these experiences in Harlem as his "finishing school".